Difficult Bible Quiz about the Bible Persons.

 c.
 Jacob.

-Jacob fled to the safety of his uncle Laban for fear that his brother Esau was going to kill him.
+He fled to the safety of his uncle Laban for fear that his brother Esau was going to kill him.

-Jacob agreed to work another seven years to be able to marry Rachel.
+Jacob agreed to work another seven years so that he could marry Rachel.

 -

-He climbed a sycamore tree to view Jesus entering the city.
+This Bible person climbed a sycamore tree to view Jesus entering the city.

 a.
 Zacchaeus.